Indian astronomy: Organizations

 Bhaba established the Tata Institute of Fundamental Research and Vikram Sarabhai established the Physical Research Laboratory.
 These organisations researched cosmic radiation and conducted studies of the upper atmosphere.
 In 1950, the Department of Atomic Energy was founded with Bhaba as secretary and provided funding to space researches in the country.
 The Indian National Committee for Space Research (INCOSPAR) was founded in 1962 on the urging of Sarabhai.
 ISRO succeeded INCOSPAR and the Department of Space (under Indira Gandhi) was established, thereby institutionalising astronomical research in India.
 Organisations like SPARRSO in Bangladesh, SUPARCO in Pakistan and others were founded shortly after.

+Ooty Radio Telescope, constructed in 1970, gave rise to radio astronomy observatories in India.
+It is still the largest, fully steerable, cylindrical radio telescope in the world.
+The team grew big and by the year 2000 built the Giant Meterwave radio Telescope, the largest such radio telescope in the world.
+The power and versatility of GMRT attracts astronomers from all over the world, to use it free of cost, and contribute towards the advancement of human knowledge about space and Universe.